soltanisgeo/Website/content/publication/g/index.md

 # Publication name and optional abbreviated publication name.
 publication: SEE8
-publication_short: The necessity of 2/3D site effect studies in big cities of Iran. *8th International Conference on Seismology and Earthquake Engineering (SEE7)*, Tehran, Iran. **Oral presentation – distinguished paper**
+publication_short: The necessity of 2/3D site effect studies in big cities of Iran. *8th International Conference on Seismology and Earthquake Engineering (SEE7)*, Tehran, Iran. **Oral presentation**

 abstract: